Chris Shepherd: Post Slinky and Random Acts 2011 to 2016

 Shepherd's first work after Slinky was a pop promo, Falling into Pieces, for Black Casino and the Ghost.
 From 2011 saw Shepherd being a guest curator on Channel 4's late night arts strand Random Acts.
 Commissioned by Lupus films he's worked with the likes of David Shrigley, Phil Mulloy and Fred Deakin.
 As well as curating and producing sixty films for the strand he's also directed two.
 A recreation of a childhood visits to the dentist called "Drillerfiller" and a pop promo for protest singer Grace Petrie called "Grace Petrie: Rise".
 Both look at Shepherd's childhood landscape, the first as a memory and the second as a documentary.
-"Rise" was shot in Anfield in Liverpool just as Shepherd's childhood neighbourhood was being demolished.
+"Rise" was shot in Anfield, Liverpool just as Shepherd's childhood neighbourhood was being demolished.
 The film was later included in 2012's Anfield Home Tours as part of the 2up2down project.
 He also produced a documentary project with Tim Brunsden called Home Sweet Home which documented events after a major fire at Shepherd's family home.